 For Newcomers

-- Housing costs can be minimized by renting and buying homes in neighboring areas such as Crystal City, Pentagon City, Virginia, and Silver Spring, Maryland, which are more affordable than in Washington, D.C.
+- Housing costs can be minimised by renting and buying homes in neighbouring areas such as Crystal City, Pentagon City, Virginia, and Silver Spring, Maryland, which are more affordable than in Washington, D.C.
 These areas are easily accessible.

-- Regarding Washington D.C. living costs on transportation, you can use public transit to avoid additional expenses such as car purchasing, parking fees, and gas.
-The city’s extensive Metro system is convenient and eliminates concerns about traffic jams.
-If you reside in a farther region with lower rents, working at home reduces commute time and expenses, significantly contributing to reduced prices in Washington, D.C.
+- Regarding transportation costs in Washington, D.C., you can use public transit to avoid additional expenses such as car ownership, parking fees, and gas.
+The city’s extensive Metro system is convenient and eliminates traffic-jam concerns.
+If you live in a more remote area with lower rents, working from home reduces commute time and expenses, thereby contributing to lower prices in Washington, D.C.

 - When it comes to food and groceries, purchasing and cooking your ingredients can reduce a significant monthly Washington, D.C., cost than dining out.
 Shopping at supermarkets like Costco in Virginia or Maryland can also be cost-effective.